Dynamic positioning: Failure

-Loss of position, also known as runoff, can be a threat to safe operations and the environment, including possible loss of life, injury, damage to property or the environment, and loss of reputation and time.
-Incident records indicate that even vessels with redundant dynamic positioning systems are subject to occasional loss of position, which can be due to human error, procedural failure, dynamic positioning system failures, or bad design.
+Loss of position, also known as runoff, can threaten safe operations and the environment, including possible loss of life, injury, damage to property or the environment, and loss of reputation and time.
+Incident records indicate that even vessels with redundant dynamic positioning systems experience occasional loss of position, which may result from human error, procedural failures, dynamic positioning system failures, or poor design.

-Dynamic positioning failure results in an inability to maintain position or heading control, and can be a drift off caused by insufficient thrust, or a drive off caused by inappropriate thrust.
+Dynamic positioning failure results in an inability to maintain position or heading control and can cause a drift-off due to insufficient thrust or a drive-off due to inappropriate thrust.